machineware-gmbh/vcml/doc/logging.md

 my_logger.set_level(mwr::LOG_ERROR, mwr::LOG_INFO); // receives error, warning and info messages
 ```

-Having multiple loggers for different purposes is possible and encouraged.
+Having multiple publishers for different purposes is possible and encouraged.
 You
 could have for example a logger that exclusively receives messages from the
 `mwr::LOG_DEBUG` level and writes them to a files.
 Then you could have a second
 logger to print all other messages to console: